MMMystery on the Friendship Express: Plot

 Pinkie Pie receives the responsibility of safely transporting Mr. and Mrs. Cake's elaborate contest entry—the "Marzipan Mascarpone Meringue Madness"—to Canterlot's national dessert competition aboard the Friendship Express.
 Three rival bakers board with their own spectacular creations: Gustave le Grand's sophisticated éclairs, Donut Joe's mini city constructed entirely from donuts, and Mulia Mild's life-sized chocolate mousse sculpture of a moose.
 Pinkie becomes convinced that her rivals will attempt sabotage and volunteers to stand guard over the precious cake throughout the night.

 Overnight, mysterious shadows lead Pinkie Pie on wild chases through the train cars, from the caboose to the engine room and back again.
 Despite her best efforts to remain alert, she eventually succumbs to sleep and awakens the next morning to discover that three bites have been taken from the rear of the cake.
 Devastated, Pinkie puts on her Sherlock Holmes attire and begins constructing increasingly elaborate theories about how each rival baker could have sabotaged the dessert.

 Pinkie Pie accuses Gustave of tying her to railroad tracks while attacking the cake with power tools, Donut Joe of employing sleep gas and laser weapons, and Mulia Mild of using martial arts and samurai swords.
 The train passes through a dark tunnel and emerges to reveal that all the other desserts have also been partially devoured, to the dismay of the ponies.
 Twilight methodically collects physical evidence and reconstructs the actual sequence of events from the previous night: Rainbow Dash, Fluttershy, and Rarity each succumbed to temptation after Pinkie's mouth-watering description of the cake and sneaked bites while she was distracted.
 The three friends confess and apologize, explaining they intended only tiny tastes but couldn't resist taking more than planned.

 Pinkie conducts her own investigation into the destruction of the rival desserts and discovers matching food residues on the faces of all three competing bakers.
 Each contestant admits to sampling their competitors' work and being unable to stop themselves from indulging further.
 Rather than allowing the mutual sabotage to ruin the competition entirely, Pinkie suggests combining all the remaining fragments into a collaborative cake, which ultimately wins first place at the contest.
+She then devours the whole thing.